 Is this a case of differential passage?
 We think there can be legitimate disagreement here.
 One might complain that time is not really flowing at different rates at different locations in the world: time is passing uniformly everywhere, it’s just that some trajectories through spacetime yield different measures of elapsed proper time.
 To put the point somewhat differently, this is a case in which Annie’s proper time passes at the same rate at which pure time—time itself—passes, but Freddie’s proper time does not.
 There is thus a difference in the rates at which their respective proper times pass.
 However, in order for there to be differential passage of time itself, we need true time to pass at different rates at different sub-regions of a world.
 Differential passage of proper time does nothing to rescue the allegedly problematic necessity of the rate at which true time passes.

 So we are not inclined to think that this counts as differential passage.
 But if we are wrong about that, the conclusion of this paper is easily defended.
-For if this is an example of differential passage, then we have an easy proof that such differential passage is not only metaphysically possible, but probably nomologically possible too For those who, like us, are reticent to conclude that this is really an account of differential passage, however, in what follows we provide a very different example of differential passage in a world where time is continuous.
+For if this is an example of differential passage, then we have an easy proof that such differential passage is not only metaphysically possible, but probably nomologically possible too (if the actual world is a growing block world, then this kind of differential passage is actual: that leaves open that if our world is, say, a block universe world, then this kind of differential passage might not be nomologically possible, insofar as it may not be nomologically possible that there is a correct foliation of hyper-planes into privileged hyper-planes).

+For those who, like us, are reticent to conclude that this is really an account of differential passage, however, in what follows we provide a very different example of differential passage in a world where time is continuous.

 In order to do so, we must imagine a world in continuum-many privileged hyper-planes are ‘arranged’ in such a way that the ‘block’ is not ‘block-shaped’ at all.
 To get an intuitive sense of such a world, imagine God smoothly ‘plastering’ new hyper-planes onto the block.
 On the standard growing block view, God plasters each ‘successive hyper-plane’ (loosely speaking: if there are continuum-many hyper-planes it makes no sense to talk of one hyper-plane being the successor of another) such that it is parallel to ‘its predecessor’.
 Imagine instead that God plasters each hyper-plane at a slight angle to ‘its predecessor’.
 The resulting block will not be block-shaped, but will grow with a curve.